stuntrally/stuntrally/Readme.txt

 Artists
     Help exporting existing models from Blender to Ogre.
     Editing meshes for game, uv unwrap, texturing etc.
-    If you can create/edit 3D models
-    (cars, trees, plants, rocks, objects etc),
-    textures for them or for terrain.
-    If you can record/edit sounds for the game.
+    If you can create/edit 3D models and textures or record/edit sounds for the game.

+Track creators
+    If you manage to create an interesting track, it could be released in future versions.

 Translators
     If you want to help translating into a language, check Wiki page [Localization].

-Track creators
-    If you manage to create an interesting track, it could be released in future versions.

 If so, tell us on IRC at #stuntrally on freenode, or by posting on Forum,